adobe-commerce/partner-day-accs/README.md

     ![Alt text](docs/webhooks/successful-order-placement.png "Successful order placement")

-In this part of the lab, we explored one way to extend Commerce using webhooks to synchronously communicate with an external system.
+In this part of the lab, we explored one way we can extend Commerce using webhooks to synchronously communicate with an external system.
 We will revisit this webhook scenario later to show how we can change the webhook behavior using a single page app UI injected into the Commerce Admin.
-This demo App Builder app simply stores and displays received order information, but the action code for the app could also be modified to send information received from Commerce to a third-party back office system.
-Although not shown in this demonstration, the starter kit can additionally be used in setting up the synchronization of data from third-party back office systems to Commerce.

 ## Troubleshooting Guide